 When Can You Sign Up If You Missed the Initial Enrollment Period?

-Your coverage will then begin in July of that year, and you’ll likely have to pay a late enrollment penalty on your Medicare Part B premium for as long as you have Part B coverage.
+Your coverage will then begin in July of that year, and you may have to pay a late enrollment penalty on your Medicare Part B premium for as long as you have Part B coverage.
 Your premium will go up by 10% for every 12-month period you weren’t enrolled.

 When Can You Sign Up Outside of the Initial and General Enrollment Periods?